Fonseka launches indirect assault on Sajith in Parliament

 The Former Army Commander said that when he sought time to speak in Parliament, he was asked by the Chief Opposition Whip if he will support Premadasa at the elections.

-He said he was also told by the Chief Opposition Whip not to give him time to speak.
+He said the Chief Opposition Whip Lakshman Kiriella had also been advised not to give him time to speak.

 Fonseka said that he was eventually given time to speak with State support.

-Fonseka said that one person in the opposition speaks for 30 minutes at every Parliament session.
+Without mentioning Premadasa’s name, Fonseka said that one person in the opposition speaks for 30 minutes at every Parliament session.

-The Former Army Commander said that Parliament must have a new system in place to ensure all MPs get time to speak and not only if they support an individual.

 He also noted that one cannot be a Presidential candidate purely because he is a party leader or a son of a former President.

+The SJB MP said that he is in Parliament as a public representative.

 Fonseka urged the public to be wise when deciding who their next President will be.

-(Colombo Gazette)
+The Former Army Commander is likely to contest the upcoming Presidential elections as an independent candidate.

+Meanwhile, Kiriella later responded saying Premadasa does not speak in Parliament by force but after seeking approval from the chair.